 The naked Bad Lands, the rocky slopes of the mountains, and the tall buttes that often rise above the level prairie were the refuge of the mountain sheep, which in those days, like all the other grass eaters of the region, grazed on the prairie and sought the more broken, higher country only when alarmed or when they wished to rest.

 These were the animals that the Blackfoot killed for food before the white men came, and of these, the buffalo was the chief.
-Buffalo, more than any other animals, could be captured in numbers, and the Blackfoot, like the other Indians of the plains, had devised a method for taking them, so that when the buffalo were near the Blackfoot never suffered from hunger.
-Yet sometimes it happened that the buffalo went away and that the lonely far traveling scouts sent out by the tribe could not find them.
+Buffalo could be captured in numbers more than any other animals, and the Blackfoot, like the other Indians of the plains, had devised a method for taking them so that when the buffalo were near, the Blackfoot never suffered from hunger.
+Yet sometimes it happened that the buffalo went away and that the lonely, far traveling scouts sent out by the tribe could not find them.
 Then the people had to turn to the smaller animals — the elk, deer, antelope, and wild sheep.

 In those old days, before they had horses, they did not make long marches when they moved.
 Their only domestic animal was the dog, which was used chiefly as a beast of burden, either carrying loads on its back or hauling a travois, formed by two long sticks crossing above the shoulders and dragging on the ground behind.
-Behind the dog, these two sticks were united by a little platform, on which was lashed some small burden — sometimes a little baby.
+Behind the dog, these two sticks were united by a little platform, which was lashed some small burden — sometimes a baby.

 Because this water-skin was soft and flexible, it could not stand on the ground, and they hung it up, sometimes on the limb of a tree, more often on one of the poles of the lodge, or sometimes on a tripod — three sticks coming together at the top and standing spread out at the ground.